retiukhina/Exercises_CPP_Lippman_book/Basics/Variables_and_basic_types/README.md

 `auto &m = ci, *p = &ci;` // m is a const int&; p is a pointer to const int `auto &n = i, *p2 = &ci;` // error: type deduced from i is int; type deduced from &ci is const int

+## The decltype Type Specifier

+The C++11introduced a second type specifier, `decltype`, which returns the type of its operand.

+The compiler analyzes the expression to determine its type but does not evaluate the expression:
+`decltype(f()) sum = x; `// sum has whatever type f returns

+The way `decltype`handles top-level const and references differs subtly from the way `auto` does.
+When the expression to which we apply decltype is a variable, decltype returns the type of that variable, including top-level const and references:

+`const int ci = 0, &cj = ci;`
+`decltype(ci) x = 0;` // `x` has type `const int`
+`decltype(cj) y = x;` // `y` has type `const int&` and is bound to `x` `decltype(cj) z;` // error: z is a reference and must be initialized

+### decltype and References

+Some expressions will cause `decltype` to yield a reference type.
+Generally speaking, `decltype` returns a reference type for expressions that yield objects that can stand on the left-hand side of the assignment:

+// decltype of an expression can be a reference type `int i = 42, *p = &i, &r = i;`
+`decltype(r + 0) b;` // ok: addition yields an int; b is an (uninitialized) int `decltype(*p) c;` // error: c is `int&` and must be initialized

+When we dereference the pointer p using *p, you are accessing the value stored at the memory location that p is pointing to.
+Here’s the key part: *p doesn't give you an int value directly.
+It gives you the lvalue that p points to.
+Since p is a pointer to int, *p is of type int&, a reference to int, not just an int.

+When we apply decltype to a variable without any parentheses, we get the type of that variable.
+If we wrap the variable’s name in one or more sets of parentheses, the compiler will evaluate the operand as an expression.

+// decltype of a parenthesized variable is always a reference `decltype((i)) d;` // error: d is int& and must be initialized `decltype(i) e;` // ok: e is an (uninitialized) int

+!!
+Remember that decltype((variable)) (note, double parentheses) is always a reference type, but decltype(variable) is a reference type only if variable is a reference.

+# Defining our own data strustures

+We’ll define our class as follows:

+struct Sales_data {
+	std::string bookNo;
+	unsigned units_sold = 0;
+	double revenue = 0.0;
+};

+The names defined inside the class must be unique within the class but can reuse names defined outside the class.

+!
+Bad practice:  defining a variable immediately after the class, like this:

+class MyClass {
+    // class members
+} myObject;  // ← defining an object at the same time

+myObject is an instance of MyClass, declared as part of the class sstatement.
+This can confuse readers, making them think that `myObject` is part of the class, when it's just a global variable defined right after it.

+## Class Data Members

+The class body defines the members of the class.
+Our class has only `data members`.

+The data members of a class define the contents of the objects of that class type.
+Each object has its own copy of the class data members.
+Modifying the data members of one object does not change the data in any other Sales_data object.
+We define data members the same way that we define normal variables: We specify a base type followed by a list of one or more declarators.

+Under C++11 we can supply an `in-class initializer` for a data member.
+It is a way to give a data member of a class a default value directly in its declaration inside the class definition.